MockingbirdME/game_md/magic/arcane_powers.md

   * spell/effect - this power can not be cast by itself, it affects the rest of the spell or effect it is included in.
   * self - this power is used to affect the caster.
   * touch - this power affects a target that is touched or the caster.
-  * short - this power can be thrown with a short range of the caster's mind stat, a range increment of the caster's mind stat, and a max range of the caster's mind stat.
+  * short - this power can be thrown with a close range of the caster's mind stat, a range increment of the caster's mind stat, and a max range of three times the caster's mind stat.
-  * medium - this power can be thrown with a short range of the caster's mind stat, a range increment of the caster's mind stat, and a max range of three times the caster's mind stat.
+  * medium - this power can be thrown with a close range of twice the caster's mind stat, a range increment of twice the caster's mind stat, and a max range of six times the caster's mind stat.
-  * long - this power can be thrown with a short range of twice the caster's mind stat, a range increment of twice the caster's mind stat, and a max range of ten times the caster's mind stat.
+  * long - this power can be thrown with a close range of three times the caster's mind stat, a range increment of three times the caster's mind stat, and a max range of ten times the caster's mind stat.
 * Theme - the arcane theme(s), if any, that this power is associated with.
 * Mage Types allowed - some power's are restricted to certain mage types or mages with certain other traits, these requirements will be listed here.